rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-opensource/src/site/markdown/guide/travis.md

 To bind the described setup with **Travis** build cycle you will need two files - there is no point in describing them here as the description may most likely go outdated and miss the real requirements, so the best way is to just look into this repository examples and use them as a templates:

 -   `.travis.yml` - sections `before_deploy` to prepare required deployment environment and `deploy` for actual deployment command;
--   `.travis/settings.xml` - file that contains mapping of environment variables into **Maven** properties of the deployment configuration.
+-   `.travis/settings.xml` - file that contains mapping of environment variables into **Maven** properties of the deployment configuration;
+-   `.travis/release.sh` - script containing CD pipeline logic as **Travis** doesn't support complex deployment scripts.